majinghe/nifi-helm/README.md

-# nifi-helm
+# Helm Chart instructions for Apache Nifi
-The nifi helm chart works fine with ssl &amp; ldap
+The nifi helm chart works fine on IBM Cloud with ssl &amp; ldap